businesspolicy/businesspolicy.github.io/_topics/portfolio/global.md

 parent: Global and Corporate Strategy Analysis
 nav_order: 1
 ---
-## Global Strategy Session: Competing Globally
+## Global Strategy

-Welcome to the session on Global Strategy!
-In this session, we will delve into the key concepts from the assigned reading, “Competing Globally,” to understand how firms can create and capture value in the international marketplace.
+In this session, we will discuss key concepts from the assigned reading, “Competing Globally,” to understand how firms can create and capture value in the international marketplace.
 This content page provides a structured overview of the core ideas we will explore.

 ### Core Concepts from "Competing Globally"